platformsh/platformsh-docs/sites/friday/src/get-started/flask/deploy/configure.md

 To change the runtime version, locate the `type` key near the top of the `{{< vendor/configfile "app" >}}` file, and change it the desired version.
 A
 [complete list of supported versions of Python](/languages/python/_index.md#supported-versions) is available in the documentation.
-Do not forget to add and commit your changes to git before pushing your code.
+Do not forget to add and commit your changes to Git before pushing your code.
 {{< /note >}}

 {{< guide-buttons next="Environment variables" >}}